-A common malware propagation and automated network scanning technique is to use IP addresses rather than host names for web requests, since it's much simpler to automate.
-By denying IP based web requests, these automated techniques will be denied access to the website.
-Of course, malicious web scanning techniques continue to evolve, and many are now using hostnames, however denying access to the IP based requests is still a worthwhile defense.
+A common malware propagation and automated network scanning technique is to use IP addresses rather than hostnames for web requests, since it's simpler to automate.
+By denying IP-based web requests, these automated techniques will be denied access to the website.
+Malicious web scanning techniques continue to evolve, and many are now using hostnames, but denying access to IP-based requests is still a worthwhile defensive measure.